Jessica-Tslv/CFG-Sales-Data-Analysis-Final-Project/README.md

 # CFG-Sales-Data-Analysis-Final-Project

+Project Brief: Spreadsheet Analysis

-This is the final coursework project I submitted for the CFG Python &amp; Apps course, November 2024
+In this project I use Python to do basic data analysis on a spreadsheet.This is the final coursework project I submitted for the CFG Python & Apps course, November 2024